-Inside, the A3’s interior gets the modern Audi treatment: a slice of metal-effect trim bisects the ergonomically designed dashboard, which itself houses a 10.25-inch infotainment screen as standard alongside Audi’s Virtual Cockpit digital dials.
-A 12.3-inch screen is standard on higher trim levels, while Apple CarPlay, Android Auto and Amazon Alexa functionality are included.
+Inside, the A3’s interior gets the modern Audi treatment: a slice of metal-effect trim bisects the ergonomically designed dashboard, which itself houses the 10.1-inch infotainment screen that sits alongside the 10.25-inch display for Audi’s Virtual Cockpit digital dials.
+All models also come with Apple CarPlay, Android Auto and Amazon Alexa functionality too.

-The Audi A3 40 TFSI e can be specified in two trim levels – Sport or S line.
-The former gets 17-inch alloys, LED headlights, leather seats and dual-zone climate control as standard, while S line cars add 18-inch alloys, scrolling indicators and sports seats, among other upgrades.
-Buyers can opt for no-cost 17-inch alloys if they want to keep CO2 emissions down.
-Exact specifications for the more powerful 45 TFSI e will be confirmed in due course.
+Audi A3 40 TFSI e Sport models get 17-inch alloys, LED headlights, leather seats and dual-zone climate control as standard, while S Line models add 18-inch alloys, scrolling indicators and sports seats, among other upgrades.
+But buyers can opt for no-cost 17-inch alloys if they want to keep CO2 emissions down.

 S Line Competition models not only get the potent powertrain, but they also come with diamond cut 18-inch alloy wheels, red brake calipers and the ‘black styling pack’ which includes black exterior trim on the grille and window frames.